Extended Goldman symplectic structure in Fock-Goncharov coordinates: The Poisson structure: extension of the Fock--Goncharov quiver

 Following \cite{FG} we consider triangulation $\Sigma_0$ and perform a subtriangulation of each of the triangles into sub-triangles; the internal vertices are labelled by three indices $a,b,c\geq 1$ such that $a+b+c = n$.
 The corner attached to the edge $\mathcal E_f^{(1)}$ is the corner labelled $(n,0,0)$ , the corner attached to $\mathcal E_{f}^{(2)}$ is $(0,n,0)$ and the one attached to $\mathcal E_f^{(3)}$ is $(0,0,n)$.
 Then black vertices and black arrows correspond to the (part of) the quiver ${\mathscr Q}_{FG}$, where the nodes at the edge $e$ of the face $f$ correspond to variables with 2 indices.
 Namely, the edge variables $\zeta_{e;1},\dots, \zeta_{e;n-1}$ between vertices $1$ and $2$ are labelled by triples of the form $(j,n-j,0)$; the variables between vertices $3$ and $1$ carry the labels $(n-j,0,j)$; finally, the variables on the edge between $3$ and $2$ are labelled by triples of the type $(0,j,n-j)$.
 The edge variables appear also in the neighbouring triangle.
 The internal nodes of the face $f$ are labelled by three indices $a,b,c\geq 1$ such that $a+b+c = n$ and carry the variables $\xi_{abc}$.

 In the faces of $\Sigma_0$ which do not contain any cherry the extended quiver ${\mathscr Q}$ is defined to coincide with ${\mathscr Q}_{FG}$.
-The red nodes which are added to ${\mathscr Q}_{FG}$ to get the full quiver ${\mathscr Q}$ carry the toric variables $\rho_{v;j},\ \ j=1,\dots, n-1$, $v\in {\bf V}(\Sigma_0)$; these nodes appear if there are cherries inside of a given face $f$.
-The red nodes are placed above the face $f$ and project normally to the sub-triangles on the closest edge to the corresponding stem of the cherry as shown in Fig. \ref{quiverFG}.
+The nodes which are added to ${\mathscr Q}_{FG}$ to get the full quiver ${\mathscr Q}$ carry the toric variables $\rho_{v;j},\ \ j=1,\dots, n-1$, $v\in {\bf V}(\Sigma_0)$; these {``toric''} nodes appear if there are cherries inside of a given face $f$ { and are shown in red color (in the online version)}.
+These {toric} nodes are placed above the face $f$ and project normally to the sub-triangles on the closest edge to the corresponding stem of the cherry as shown in Fig. \ref{quiverFG}.
 Depending on the number of cherries within the same triangle $f\in \mathbf F (\Sigma_0)$, the quiver takes one of three forms shown in Fig. \ref{quiverFG}.
-The main example is when only one cherry is in the face $f$; this is possible unless the number of cherries exceeds the number of faces of $\Sigma_0$, which is the case only for $g=0$, $n=3$.
+The main example is when only one cherry is {situated } in the face $f$; this is possible unless the number of cherries exceeds the number of faces of $\Sigma_0$, which is the case only for $g=0$, $n=3$.

 Now we are in a position to formulate the following \begin{conjecture} Denote by $\sigma, \sigma'$ the logarithm of any two variables associated to two nodes $p,p'$ of the quiver indicated in Fig. \ref{quiverFG}.
 Then the Poisson bracket inverse to the extended Goldman symplectic form $ \Oh $ is given by \be n^2 \{\sigma, \sigma'\} = \epsilon_{p,p'} \la{PBnodes} \ee where {$\epsilon_{p,p'} = 1$ if the arrow goes from $p$ to $p'$ and $-1$ viceversa} or $\pm \frac 12$ if the arrow is a dashed one.
 In particular, the brackets between Fock-Goncharov variables are given by the original quiver from \cite{FG}. \end{conjecture}